faridnsh/song-finder/README.md

 ### In terminal

 When first time running it asks for username and api, and saves it to a local config.json file.
+It pipes each album as a JSON object, each delimited by a new line character.

     node find.js

 ### or in node

-Just give it an object having `username` and `api` and it returns you a full featured readable stream.
+Just give it an object having `username` and `api` and it returns you a full featured readable stream of `album` javascript objects.

     var songFiner = require('song-finder');